 I did some digging into the product.
 Payline was also gracious enough to help out and answer a lot of questions I had.
-(Disclaimer: While Payline Data provided information, the opinions contained in this review are entirely my own.)
 Here’s what I found out:

 Payline Mobile is a white label ROAMpay app (the company previously used iProcess and Swipe Simple).
 You might have heard of ROAMpay before, but like many others, you probably don’t know much about it.
 ROAMpay is actually an mPOS app offered by Ingenico, a company that makes all sorts of credit card terminals and mobile devices.
 However, instead of offering a direct-to-merchants solution, Ingenico licenses the software to other processing companies, who can offer the ROAMpay app directly, or offer a skinned and branded white label version.

 This is a pretty common practice in mobile payments as well as in technology in general, so you don’t need to worry about it.
 As far as you are concerned, it means you should, in theory, get a more reliable product with fewer glitches and better device compatibility.